How to Season Firewood NZ — Step-by-Step Guide

 Key Answers

-- How long does NZ firewood take to season?
+- How long does each NZ species actually take to season?

-- What's the right way to stack firewood for seasoning?
+- What is the correct way to stack firewood for fast seasoning?

 Key Takeaways